<?xml version="1.0" encoding="utf-8"?>

 &lt;/ul&gt;

-&lt;p&gt;The much more relaxed visual style was born out of my growing distaste for the old yellow/black colour-scheme, and my desire to keep the style as simple as possible this time round.&lt;/p&gt;
+&lt;p&gt;The much more relaxed visual style was born out of my growing distaste for the

-&lt;p&gt;PSquid out.&lt;/p&gt;</content>
+&lt;p&gt;PSquid out.&lt;/p&gt;

 </entry>